Hero image

 Who can participate

-No matter the stage — from a concept to a working prototype — the competition welcomes bold ideas that aim to make a difference in freshwater science, technology, infrastructure or sustainability.
+No matter the stage — from a concept to a working prototype — the competition welcomes bold ideas that aim to make a difference in freshwater science, technology, infrastructure, or sustainability.
+Find a complete list of focus areas for the 2026 Great Lakes Blue Tech Challenge here.

 Key details

-• What’s next: Semi-finalists advance to a pitch round; finalists may present at a major industry conference, gaining visibility and networking.
+• What’s next: Semi-finalists advance to a pitch round; finalists will present at a major industry conference, gaining visibility and networking.

-• Ecosystem linkage: The Challenge is closely tied to the development of the 40,000-square-foot innovation facility at the Freshwater Research & Innovation Center (FRIC) at Discovery Pier — creating a pipeline of opportunity and space for growth.
+• Ecosystem linkage: The Challenge is closely tied to the development of the 40,000-square-foot innovation facility at the Freshwater Research & Innovation Center (FRIC) at Discovery Pier in Traverse City, Michigan — creating a pipeline of opportunity and space for growth.

 Why the Challenge matters for you